alh9/dazeGame/README.md

-# firstGame
+# daze
-easy desing but hard code
-about 75 hours
+easy desing but hard code and also it's a game ! about 75 hours